Stories from the Pride

 95% of Grads Achieve Career Goals

-Within 6 months of graduation, 95% of Class of 2018 was employed, in grad school, or in military/other service, according to the National Association of Colleges & Employers (NACE).
+Within 6 months of graduation, 95% of Class of 2021 was employed, in grad school, or in military/other service, according to the National Association of Colleges & Employers (NACE).

 Small class sizes allow faculty to make you the priority.

 You'll be welcomed into a community that hails from 49 states and 22 countries.

 From soccer and volleyball to rugby and track, there are plenty of varsity sports to enjoy at Widener.